paulmikulskis/st-videos/videoOutlines/nextjs13.md

 ## Objective
 The objective of this video is to showcase how to integrate Supertokens front end with NextJS 13 by adapting the existing integration steps as shown in the Supertokens documentation.

+There are several *critical* steps that must be changed from the existing NextJS 12 integration steps to accomodate the new NextJS 13 spec.
+This will require re-assesing how certain functions are named and placed, and potentailly even changing some implementation details.
+This video will serve as a strong guide to fill in this growing space.

 ## Tone
 Medium technical difficulty, tutorial style, informative.